Who's Using Amazon Web Services? [2020 Update]

 The Kellogg company had been relying on an on-premises database for modelling marketing campaigns and analysing promotion and sales data, but the system, which could run no more than a single simulation per day, was no longer able to keep up with the company's needs.

 As a replacement, Kellogg’s chose a SAP promotion planning and simulation application.
 At the same time, they chose to run the SAP application on AWS, rather than on-premises.
-The decision to go with AWS was motivated by a number of factors, including speed and overall capacity.
+The decision to migrate to AWS was motivated by a number of factors, including speed and overall capacity.
 (The system handles 16 TB of weekly sales data, with several dozen marketing simulations on a weekly basis.)
 AWS also offered high availability, reduced cost, and flexibility in IT planning.
 The combination of SAP and AWS (with its support for SAP software) has given Kellogg’s a significant advantage in a very competitive market.

 Like many other large businesses operating on a global scale, energy giant Shell has taken steps to protect itself from the rising threat of cyber attacks.
 In particular, the Netherlands-headquartered firm decided to look at ways it could improve its security information and event management solution.